-After you have contacted the Executive Director to make her aware of your intention to start a Wild Ones Chapter, she will officially register you as a Wild Ones Seedling Chapter and create an Internet and Journal presence for you.
+After you have contacted the Executive Director to make him or her aware of your intention to start a Wild Ones Chapter, he or she will officially register you as a Wild Ones Seedling Chapter and create an Internet and Journal presence for you.
 Then you should contact other people within your area who are like-minded in their enthusiasm for natural landscaping to see if they would be interested in helping you organize a Wild Ones chapter.
 If you are not aware of any in your community, you might check with the Wild Ones Executive Director to see if there is a listing of members in your area.
 Upon your request, the Executive Director will send them a notice about your organizational efforts.
 Also ask if there is a national board member or someone from a nearby chapter who would be willing to give a presentation at your organizational meeting.
 National may also have a list of chapters that are willing to be mentors to new chapters.

 Is there a nature or environmental center in the area?
 You could ask for time at one of their meetings to generate interest in a chapter.
 Even a local garden club might have some members looking for something other than the traditional.

 Then set a meeting date to get together to discuss the details.
 Ask the invitees to bring other acquaintances.
 Make it a fun meeting.
 Look at it as an opportunity to do some first-contact networking.
 From this meeting you should get a feel for a few dependable, enthusiastic people to assist in the start-up efforts.